 For years and years, a notebook, journal or sketchbook was never far from reach.
 But one night after a long night of poetry and music at Beanstreets followed by an even longer time of coffee and conversation at Old Europe, a friend convinced me to try blogging.

-The immediate response to blogging was infections.2 Connecting with people all over the country, networking, sharing and being part of an active digital community was exciting.
+The immediate response to blogging was infections.2 Connecting with people all over the country, sharing writing samples or books read and being part of an active digital community was exciting.
+And the feedback on written work was quick — sometimes within a couple days or hours.
 The practice of writing allowed me to hone the craft of creative writing and exposed me to other writers across the country.
 One of those bloggers actually showed up at a poetry gig I did.
 She was on a cross-country trip to visit friends and wanted to visit in real life.

 Over time, I noticed that my practice of writing notes, daily sketches and other activities had all but disappeared.
 Relying on keyboards, display screens, hard drives and servers presented became a crutch.
 My writing drafts and sketches appeared deceptively crisp and final in neatly formatted text documents and web blog interface windows.